nathansmith11170/nob-plusplus/Readme.md

 - For now, there has to be only one program entry point somewhere under the working directory. (in the future, building a library will be supported)
 - Only system headers are allowed to be used with `#include`

+# Bootstrapping

+As it stands the std module has to be pre-compiled before use.
+The bootstrap scripts attempt to do this for sane default installations, but you might have to adjust the location of your compiler's module interface unit.
+The steps to bootstrap nob++ are:
+- Copy the three files nob++.cxx, nob++.mxx, and the bootstrap you prefer to your project
+- Obtain a compiler version that works (tested with GCC15, Clang 20 & 21)
+- Update your std module path if necessary in the bootstrap script you prefer
+- execute the bootstrap script
+- execute nob++